-Students admitted to the Bachelor of Business Administration programmes can specialize in a field with strong commitment to a particular discipline, and it allows a student to pursue an in-depth study of the subject area.
+Students admitted to the Bachelor of Business Administration Honours programmes can specialize in a field with strong commitment to a particular discipline, and it allows a student to pursue an in-depth study of the subject area.
+Students will be admitted to the specialization programmes at the beginning of the Third year.
 The following specialization programmes are offered by the faculty:

-- ⋄ BBA (Specialization in Accounting) - BBA (Specialization in Finance) - BBA (Specialization in Human Resource Management) - ♦ BBA (Specialization in Marketing Management) - BBA (Specialization in Information Systems) - ♦ BBA (Special)
+- & BBA Honours (Specialization in Human Resource Management) - & BBA Honours (Specialization in Information Systems) - BBA Honours (Specialization in Accounting) - & BBA Honours (Specialization in Finance) - & BBA Honours (Specialization in Marketing Management)